 - Pain when sleeping on the affected side

 Most individuals respond well to physiotherapy treatment.
-The aim of treatment is to reduce associated pain and inflammation.
+Treatment aims to reduce associated pain and inflammation.
 Treatment and management options include:

 - Advice regarding activity modification/relative rest

-- Physiotherapy- massage, ultrasound, joint mobilisation and stretches
+- Physiotherapy- massage, ultrasound, shockwave therapy, dry needling acupuncture, joint mobilisation and stretches

 - Pain relief and anti-inflammatory medications may be recommended.